Select Page

 2026 Memberships are now available, and will be valid from date of purchase until 31 December 2026.

-All memberships must be actioned via the Cycling New Zealand portal.
+We recommend that memberships are actioned via the Cycling New Zealand portal (click button above).

 BIKE MANAWATU CLUB MEMBERSHIP 2026